marneymallory/4-2/README.md

 ### Description:
-This is a website is designed to showcase arrays and loops.
+This is a website is designed to showcase looping.
 It will a take number from a user and returns a different statement based on the number.
 Numbers that contain a 1 will replace all digits with "Beep!"
 Numbers that contain a 2 will replace all digits with "Boop!"
 Numbers that contain a 3 all digits will be replaced with "Won't you be my neighbor?"